keigezellig/envoy-solar-reader/README.md

 This is how my setup with Home Assistant works:
 - In Home Assistant install the MQTT integration, so that there is a MQTT broker active on the HA instance.
-- Install the Envoy Solar Reader on a separate device in your network (i had a spare Raspberry Pi lying around) and (optionally) create a systemd service to start the application when booting the device
+- Install the Envoy Solar Reader on a separate device in your network (i had a spare Raspberry Pi lying around) and (optionally) create a systemd service to start the application when booting the device. (see below)
 - Contents of *config.yaml*:
 ```yaml
 mqtt: